aca-labs/burrito/README.md

 ## Usage

-Docs are built live and published with every release.
-For the latest, refer to https://aca-labs.github.io/burrito.
+Docs build and publish live.
+For the latest, see https://aca-labs.github.io/burrito.

 ## Contributing